 In honor and veneration of Oshun

 Great Queen, Daughter of the Mountain, Lady of Waterfalls, Mother of the Waters.
-Oshun is commonly called the river orisha, or goddess, in the Yoruba religion and is typically associated with water, purity, fertility, love, and sensuality.
-She is considered one of the most powerful of all orishas and like other gods she possesses human attributes such as vanity, jealousy, and spite.
+Oshun is commonly called the river orisha or goddess in the Yoruba religion and is typically associated with water, purity, fertility, love and sensuality.
+She is considered one of the most powerful of all orishas and like others she possesses human attributes such as vanity, jealousy and spite.
 Oshun can also take away if she feels that we are ungrateful for what she has given.

-Oshun is a powerful witch and an expert at divination.
+Oshun is powerful and an expert at divination.
 Oshun may be Yemaya’s daughter or sister.
 They are extremely compatible and are venerated together.
-Oshun and Oya do not get along.
-Although one devotee may venerate both of these powerful, beautiful, warrior orishas, keep some space, time, and distance between them.
-Do not bring them close together unless you wish to see sparks fly.
-Oshun is the youngest, sweetest, and smallest orisha, but she may be the toughest.
 A spirit of incredible generosity, Oshun is very slow to anger.
 However once angered she is reputedly the most dangerous of all orishas and extremely difficult to appease.
 If you make her a promise and do not keep it, expect her to take back whatever she has given.

 Manifestations: She most commonly manifests as a breathtakingly beautiful woman, usually dressed in yellow or gold.
 She may manifest as a mermaid.
 She wears five brass bracelets and may carry or wear a mirror at her belt, the better to be able to stop and admire herself whenever she wishes.
 Oshun manifest in honey and in cinnamon.